Winnie0313/Waxwing/README.md

 # Waxwing

-This is a single page app that allows users to search, create and share cocktail recipes. users can:
+This is a single page app that allows users to :

 - search cocktal recipies by category (Alcoholic, Non-alcoholic , Shot ...)
 - serach by name , fisrt letter and ingredients